Grave difficulties swallowing both food and liquids.

 0 images remaining

-Achalasia is a oesophageal motility disorder due to failure of relaxation of the lower oesophageal sphincter.
-This occurs due to an abnormality within the Auerbach's plexus - be it primary or secondary.
+Achalasia is an oesophageal motility disorder due to a failure of relaxation of the lower oesophageal sphincter.
+This occurs due to an abnormality within the Auerbach plexus - be it primary or secondary.

-- Beaked tapering of the oesophagus at the gastro-oesophgeal junction
+- beaked tapering of the oesophagus at the gastro-oesophageal junction

-- Beware of pseudoachalasia due to destruction of the plexus by tumour such as linitis plastica
+- beware of pseudoachalasia due to the destruction of the plexus by a tumour such as linitis plastica

-- The radiologist has a role in treatment by ballon dilatation
+- the radiologist has a role in treatment by balloon dilatation

 Image courtesy of Dr Ian Bickle